fiskaltrust/interface-doc/doc/digital-receipt/Instore-App/digital-receipt-instore-app.md

 ## Introduction

 The fiskaltrust instore app can be used on a touch-enabled device with integrated thermal printer.
-The fiskaltrust instore app can listen to receipt issuing of multiple cashboxes filtered by provided terminal-identification by each cashbox.
-Each time a receipt is issued by a related cashbox, the fiskaltrust instore app pops up on the consumer facing touch screen and shows the following elements:
+The fiskaltrust instore app can listen to receipt issuing of multiple CashBoxes filtered by provided terminal-identification by each CashBox.
+Each time a receipt is issued by a related CashBox, the fiskaltrust instore app pops up on the consumer facing touch screen and shows the following elements:

 * Number, moment of creation and total amount of the receipt
 * QR-Code with the https-receipt-link to hand over receipt to consumer